wvanorder/Sprint-Challenge-Form-Management/README.md

 Your finished project must include all of the following requirements:

-- [ ] A registration form built with formik - include inputs for a `username` and a `password`
+- [ x] A registration form built with formik - include inputs for a `username` and a `password`
-- [ ] Form validation using Yup
+- [x ] Form validation using Yup
-- [ ] A POST request made from the registration form to `http://localhost:6000/api/register` to add a user and retrieve a token - the request body should have the following shape:
+- [ x] A POST request made from the registration form to `http://localhost:6000/api/register` to add a user and retrieve a token - the request body should have the following shape:

 ```js
 {